 If you have been diagnosed with absent or blocked vasa deferentia or low sperm reserves, or if you have had a vasectomy in the past, surgical sperm retrieval may be the perfect solution for you.
 In all three cases, the sperm housed in your testicles have no way of reaching the urethra.
 While it is possible to surgically correct the blockage in the vasa deferentia, the results often yield a much lower success rate than that of a surgical sperm retrieval procedure.

-Surgical sperm retrieval may be performed in two ways: percutaneous epididymal sperm aspiration (PESA) or testicular sperm aspiration (TESA).
-The difference between the two procedures lies in the way that the sperm is extracted.
+Surgical sperm retrieval may be performed in one of four ways: percutaneous epididymal sperm aspiration (PESA), testicular sperm aspiration (TESA), microsurgical epididymal sperm aspiration (MESA) or micro testicular sperm extraction (micro TESE).
+The difference among the procedures lies in the way that the sperm is extracted.

-Sperm retrieval is considered a routine surgery, and the procedure is fairly painless when performed under local anesthesia.
+Sperm retrieval is considered a routine surgery, and the procedure is relatively painless when performed under local anaesthesia.
 The risks associated with sperm retrieval are minor.
-Yet, the Cloudnine philosophy is emblazoned with the credo that safety is sovereign, and every single sperm retrieval procedure carried out on Cloudnine is performed with utmost dedication and care, to minimise the risks listed below.
+That said, every single sperm retrieval procedure carried out on Cloudnine is performed with utmost dedication and care, to minimise the risks listed below.

 In some cases, sperm retrieval may lead to slight swelling or bruising, but rest assured, that the discomfort will subside within a few short days.